 Biosketch

 Roxanne Springer is a Professor of Physics.
 She obtained her undergraduate degree in Physics and Chemical Physics from Rice University, and her Ph.D. from the California Institute of Technology in Theoretical Particle Physics.
 She works on weak interactions (the force responsible for nuclear beta decay) and quantum chromodynamics (the force that binds quarks into hadrons and generates the mass of protons and neutrons).
 She is a Fellow of the American Physical Society (APS).
 She has served as chair of the Southeastern Section of the APS and on the Executive Committee of the Division of Nuclear Physics (DNP) of the APS.
-She is the chair of the DNP Allies program, the first APS Division to develop vetted and trained APS members to attend every DNP professional meeting to address biased interactions in real time.
-She has participated in several visits/reviews of US physics departments and laboratories to help them create a culture of inclusion (sponsored by the APS Committee on the Society of Women in Physics and the APS Committee on Minorities).
-She has served as the faculty sponsor of Duke’s Bouchet Society (which advocates for underrepresented graduate students in the sciences), organized recruitment visits of HBCU science undergraduates to Duke, and mentored Black physics students.
-She is currently the chair of the Advisory Committee for the Sloan Foundation’s Duke University Center for Exemplary Mentoring.
+She created and was the first chair of the DNP Diversity, Equity, and Inclusion committee, under which the DNP Allies program operates.
+DNP Allies are trained and vetted members of our community who attend every DNP professional meeting as a resource and to address concerns in real time.
+She also created the session chair training module that teaches session chairs how to recognize problematic interactions and intervene in the moment.
+Her efforts were recognized in 2023 by the APS Division of Nuclear Physics Distinguished Service Award and the APS Southeastern Section Francis G. Slack Award.
+She has participated in reviews of US physics departments and laboratories to help them create a culture of inclusion (sponsored by the APS Committee on the Society of Women in Physics and the APS Committee on Minorities).
+She has served as the faculty sponsor of Duke’s Bouchet Society (which advocates for underrepresented graduate students in the sciences) and organized recruitment visits of HBCU science undergraduates to Duke.
+She is currently a co-chair of the Advisory Committee for the Sloan Foundation’s Duke University Center for Exemplary Mentoring.

 Statistical Science